21 October 2015

 DSS Data Exchange - A New Approach to Programme Reporting

 As part of a new way of working, the Department has implemented improved programme performance reporting processes in new grant agreements.
-DSS will progressively introduce standardised, prioritised, and collaborative reporting processes through the DSS Data Exchange by 1 July 2015.
+The DSS Data Exchange has introduced standardised, prioritised, and collaborative reporting processes for new in-scope grant agreements from 1 July 2015.

 What does this mean for Service Providers?

 Service Providers will be able to focus on front line service delivery to achieve better outcomes for individuals, families and communities.

 Reporting requirements have been simplified and we will work together to shift the focus of performance measurement from outputs to more meaningful information about service delivery outcomes.
 The implementation of the DSS Data Exchange means there is now:

 - Fewer, more targeted data items reported;

 - Streamlined reporting arrangements;

 - A simple and easy to use IT tool (the DSS Data Exchange) that allows for system to system transfers, bulk uploads or a free web-based portal;

 - Greater access to client outcome data; and

 Data requirements are divided into two parts: a small set of priority requirements that all service providers must report, and a voluntary extended data set that providers can choose to share with the Department in return for relevant and meaningful reports, known as the partnership approach.
 This will help build the evidence base regarding the effectiveness of DSS programmes and service delivery approaches.
 Participation in the partnership approach is entirely voluntary and there will be no negative consequences if a service provider chooses not to provide this extended data set.

 Where can I get more information?

 - The DSS Data Exchange Framework – a policy document that provides an overview of the approach underpinning this new way of programme reporting.